Categories: Updates

 Batch numbers are unique identifiers assigned to a specific quantity of products produced or processed together under identical conditions.

-The main purposes are to track the origin, composition, and quality of goods, facilitating efficient inventory management and ensuring product safety.
+The primary purpose is to track the origin, composition, and quality of goods, supporting efficient inventory management and ensuring product safety.

 Essentially, batch numbers also distinguish items produced simultaneously, such as liquids, powders, or granules, aiding in the recall or disposal of defective or expired products.